 If a mechanic or repair shop caused your accident, they should be held responsible for their negligence and the costs you now face.
 Our team will work to dig up any evidence of faulty service and prove the accident was not your fault.

-How Can I Get Damages from the Repair Shop?
+How Can You Get Damages from the Repair Shop?

 Most shops will carry liability insurance for cases like this.
 You would bring a personal injury claim against their insurer for your injuries, property damage, and other costs of the accident.